 As you can see, the storage space taken up by Documents and Data has reduced considerably, going down from 95.7 MB to just 49 KB on the reinstalled App.

-Similarly, you can go through other Apps listed on the “iPhone Storage” screen and Clear “Documents and Data” generated by other Apps on your iPhone.
+Similarly, you can go through other Apps listed on “iPhone Storage” screen and Clear App Cache (Documents and Data) generated by other Apps on your iPhone.

-Restarting the device from time to time is particularly helpful on older models of iPhone and iPad.
+Restarting the device from time to time is particularly helpful in older models of iPhone and iPad.